How to Stop a Dog from Digging: Complete Guide

 - When they dig elsewhere: redirect to the designated area

 Over 2–4 weeks, most dogs learn that the designated area = treasure, everywhere else = nothing.
+Digging and chewing are often two sides of the same coin — our guide on stopping destructive chewing tackles the other common destructive habit.

 Fence Line Digging: Physical Solutions